isomerpages/nlb-biblioasia/index.md

           url: https://form.gov.sg/#!/616799db4d9b61001398f79b
       background: /images/vol-2-issue-3/hero banner_kaabar.jpg
   - infopic:
+      title: From Singapore Dance Theatre to Singapore Ballet
+      subtitle: ARTS
+      description: As the history of the company shows, its new name is less about breaking away from the past as it is about leaping confidently into the future.
+      button: A WELL-CHOREOGRAPHED MOVE
+      alt: Singapore Ballet
+      url: /vol-19/issue-3/oct-dec-2023/singapore-dance-theatre-ballet/
+      image: /images/ballet under the stars 2022 (resized).jpg
+  - infopic:
       title: Malaya's Prewar Tennis Greats
       subtitle: Podcast
       description: Two tennis greats won 9 Malaya Cups and 12 Singapore Championships